-- 9.30 In those health investigation cases where we have made a recommendation for a systemic remedy (that is, the organisation should take action to prevent a recurrence), we should tell the organisation (when we write to them with the final report) that they need to send a copy of the investigation report to the relevant regulator. - 9.31 If we have recommended that the organisation sets out their actions to prevent recurrence (this is usually in the form of an action plan) then we should tell the organisation to send a copy of our final report to the regulator at the same time as they send them details of their actions.
+- 9.29 In those health investigation cases where we have made a recommendation for a systemic remedy (that is, the organisation should take action to prevent a recurrence), we should tell the organisation (when we write to them with the final report) that they need to send a copy of the investigation report to the relevant regulator. - 9.30 If we have recommended that the organisation sets out their actions to prevent recurrence (this is usually in the form of an action plan) then we should tell the organisation to send a copy of our final report to the regulator at the same time as they send them details of their actions.
 The wording we should use when telling organisations is: 'At the point at which you [the organisation] are ready to send your action plan to [the regulator], you should also include a copy of our final report, sent to you on [date].
 When sending our final report and action plan to [the regulator], you should bear in mind your own Data Protection Responsibilities.
-We suggest you anonymise our final report'. - 9.32 The relevant regulators are: - Care Quality Commission (CQC) (for Family Health Service Providers, Foundation and Non-Foundation Trusts and Independent Providers) - NHS Improvement: - Monitor (if the NHS organisation is a foundation trust). - NHS TDA (if the NHS organisation is a non-foundation trust). - 9.33 When telling organisation's to send reports and action plans to the CQC we should tell the organisations to send final reports and action plans to safeguarding@cqc.org.uk.
-Those contacting NHS Improvement should use: enquiries@england.nhs.uk.
+We suggest you anonymise our final report'. - 9.31 The relevant regulators are: - Care Quality Commission (CQC) (for Family Health Service Providers, Foundation and Non-Foundation Trusts and Independent Providers) - NHS England (NHSE) (for Foundation and Non-Foundation Trusts). - 9.32 When telling organisations to send reports and action plans to the CQC we should tell the organisations to send final reports and action plans to

+Those contacting NHSE should use